 The Dangers of CO2

-As the detector was only needed for initial trial phases, a1-cbiss had to be sure to provide a continuous gas data logger that could be left in-situ but was also budget friendly.
+As the detector was only needed for initial trial phases, a1-cbiss had to be sure to provide a continuous gas data logger that could be left in-situ.

-After concluding a site survey a1-cbiss were able to provide the BM25 area monitor which is designed to offer monitoring of up to 5 gases over a reasonably lengthy period of time – up to 100 hours.
+After concluding a site survey, a1-cbiss provided the BM25 area monitor which monitors up to 5 gases.
+Conventiently, it offers over a reasonably lengthy period of time – up to 100 hours before a re-charge.

 The BM25 was issued on a monthly hire, complete with CO2 sensor and data logging software/download cable.
-This enabled the health and safety manager to complete some testing in and around the Dough Prover and Waster Room areas to see what typical CO2 levels were experienced.
+This enabled the health and safety manager to complete some testing in and around the Dough Prover and Waster Room areas to see what typical CO2 levels were.

 The automatic recordkeeping and option to export records to view trends and metrics has been invaluable for the global food company and in particular for the Health and Safety Manager.